ethereum/trin/book/src/users/installation/windows.md

 $ winget install Rustlang.Rustup
 ```

-Install clang as it is required to compile rocksdb
+Install clang/llvm as it is required to compile rocksdb
 If you don't already have Rust install it
 ```sh
 $ winget install LLVM.LLVM